 Common mistakes

-- No sender identification — looks like phishing, gets reported
+- No sender identification — looks like phishing and gets reported.

-- Blasting the same promo to subscribed and unsubscribed segments — kills trust and may breach TCPA / GDPR
+- Blasting the same promo to subscribed and unsubscribed segments — breaks trust and risks TCPA ($500-$1,500/message) or GDPR exposure for EU contacts.

-- Faking scarcity (“only 3 left!” when there aren’t) — one screenshot circulates and the brand pays for it
+- Faking scarcity (“only 3 left!” when there are not) — one screenshot circulates and the brand pays for it.

 Related